LorenzoVannini99/-Information-Fusion-Project/README.md

 In an initial series of experiments, I implemented a **pure pursuit controller** to guide the robots along a predefined path.
 This was done to test how the system reacts to different parameters.
 I varied the **sensor range** to observe its effect on the final map.
 I generated final maps with different ranges, such as $$r=4$$, $$r=6$$, and $$r=9$$.

-Moreover, I have played A LOT with thehyperparameters of the problem.
+Moreover, I have played A LOT with the hyperparameters of the problem.

 ## License and Disclaimer
 This repository is distributed under the MIT License.
 The software is provided *“as is”*, without warranty of any kind.
 The author assumes no responsibility for improper use or damages.